 Coupeville is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 1,887 people and two constituent neighborhoods, Coupeville is the 194th largest community in Washington.

 Housing costs in Coupeville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

 Unlike some towns, Coupeville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Coupeville are a mix of both white- and blue-collar jobs.
 Overall, Coupeville is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Coupeville who work in office and administrative support (17.10%), management occupations (13.34%), and teaching (9.46%).
+There are especially a lot of people living in Coupeville who work in office and administrative support (15.10%), teaching (12.94%), and management occupations (9.77%).

 Coupeville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

+Coupeville is a very ethnically-diverse town.
 The people who call Coupeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coupeville residents report their race to be White, followed by Asian.
 Coupeville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.54% of the town’s residents.
+People of Hispanic or Latino origin account for 18.78% of the town’s residents.
 Important ancestries of people in Coupeville include English, Irish, French , and Norwegian.

 The most common language spoken in Coupeville is English.
 Other important languages spoken here include Spanish and Chinese.